 Drug & Bad Debt

 SF-85 requests information regarding illegal drug use, supplying, possession or manufacture, in the last year.
-The other forms request more extensive information on illegal drug activity, possibly extending back for 7 years, and may include inquiries regarding:
+The other forms request more extensive information on illegal drug activity, possibly extending back for 7 to 10 years, and may include inquiries regarding:

 • police record, including arrests, charges and convictions;